 And this is typically true for both you and your little one.

-For those who don’t really have much experience dealing with severe eczema, they might wonder what the big deal is.
+For those who don’t have much experience dealing with severe eczema, you might wonder what the big deal is.

 “Isn’t it just a little skin rash?”

 Well, the answer to that is a big NO!

 I’ve been that mom with a child who was suffering from severe eczema.
 In fact, it had gotten so bad at one point when he was about a year-and-a-half old that he developed MRSA!